21 Day SAT Practice Test Schedule

 Other Requirements for Bright Futures Scholarships

-There are other requirements for the scholarship as well, such as GPA (3.0 and 3.5) and volunteer hours (75 or 100).
+There are other requirements for the scholarship as well, such as GPA (3.0 and 3.5) and volunteer hours (75 or 100) or paid work hours (100).
 This FL government website has all of the most recent eligibility details.
 Once in college, students must continue to meet GPA requirements each year as well.

 Earning a Bright Futures Scholarship is Not Easy